For Teachers includes:

 ROCKFALL can occur at any point on the trail.
 The areas of the greatest amount of rockfall are marked with a red stripe.
 Most of the time rockfall may be heard before it is seen.
 When rockfall is heard, immediately duck down on the inside of the trail, close to the wall, and cover your head with your hands and arms.
-Remember not to stop in the red striped areas.
+Remember not to stop in the yellow striped areas.

 RUNNING is extremely difficult for children to resist as they come down the trail, but running on this steep trail can lead to injury or death.
 Keep your group with you at all times as you walk down the trail and make sure students are watching where they are going.

 SHORTCUTTING causes damage to the thin canyon soils and a loss of vegetation - often leaving noticeable scars for many years.
 It also causes rockfall that may injure visitors below.

 ROCK THROWING is strictly prohibited!
 The trail winds steeply up the mountainside, and there are often hikers below you that you cannot see.
 Even very small rocks pick up enough velocity to severely injure any visitor, wildlife, or building they may strike.
 DO NOT let your students throw or kick rocks off the trail.